-Sudoku is a simple game of logic, whose name originated in Japan.
-The object is to complete the grid such that every row, every column, and every 3x3 block contains the digits from 1 to 9.
+Sudoku is a game of logic - the object is to complete the grid such that every row, every column, and every 3x3 block contains the digits from 1 to 9.
 No mathematics is required to solve the puzzles, just pure logic and reasoning.

 When your cursor is on the Sudoku grid, it can be navigated in the following way: